Truman-Leo/learngit/README.md

 ### how to add a folder in git repository?

 git doesn't store empty folders.
 Just make sure there's a file in the folder like *doc/foo.txt* and run git add doc or *git add doc/foo.txt* and the folder will be added to your local repo once you've committed (and appear on github once you've pushed it).

+### how to delete files, or folders in your local repository?

+> git rm fileToBeRemoved

 ### any more?